ruth-mapr/drill/_docs/configuration/010-myriad-configuration-properties.md

 parent: "Configuration"
 ---

-Myriad Scheduler (the component that plugs into Resource Manager process), exposes configuration properties that admins can modify.
+Myriad Scheduler (the component that plugs into Resource Manager process) exposes configuration properties that administrators can modify.
 It expects a file ```myriad-config-default.yml``` to be present on the Resource Manager's java classpath.

 Currently, this file is built into Myriad Scheduler jar.
-So, if you need to modify some of the properties in this file, please modify them **before** building Myriad Scheduler.
+So, if you need to modify some of the properties in this file, modify them **before** building Myriad Scheduler.

 ## Properties